top of page

 You don't have to add the coconut, but it really adds a delicious texture and flavour.

-You can replace the coconut with poppy seeds or ground ginger.
+You can replace the coconut with poppy seeds or more ground almonds.

 • Poking holes all over the top of the cake with a tooth-pick will help the syrup soak deeper into the cake.